cuspycode/kludges/egg-timer/README.md

 I realized that I have never implemented an Egg Timer, so I quickly programmed a shell script to do that.
 It takes two arguments: &lt;MINUTES&gt; &lt;SECONDS&gt;.
 The &lt;SECONDS&gt; argument is optional.
 The script also checks the environment variable $TIMERHOOK and executes it as a command when the time is up.
 The resolution is about one second, since the script sleeps one second at a time.
-It uses the command "date +%s" to keep track of the remaining time to wait, so it will automatically adjust its timing if timing loop interval takes longer or shorter than one second (try pressing ^S and ^Q to see how that works).
+It uses the command "date +%s" to keep track of the remaining time to wait, so it will automatically adjust its timing if the actual loop interval takes longer or shorter than one second (try pressing ^S and ^Q to see how that works).
 When the time is up, the terminal window will invert its foreground and background colors and prompt for a carriage return.
 This requires a VT100-compatible terminal window.
 Note: the script depends on a "date" command that accepts the "+%s" format.
 This is not POSIX, but modern Linux and macOS systems have it.
 </p>

 <p>